 • At a port or airport i.e. Newhaven or Gatwick, having travelled in via air, or into the port most usually in the back of a lorry or other vehicle.

-• Presenting at a local police station, local garage, mosque (or similar), having travelled into the area in the back of a lorry or other vehicle, then dropped off near services
+• Presenting at a local police station, local garage, place of worship, having travelled into the area in the back of a lorry or other vehicle, then dropped off near services

 • Being reported to police by a member of the public as they have been identified as wandering alone and potentially at risk.